msd2019/msd2019-final-project-final-project-group-4/README.md

 3. `03_get_new_data.sh` gets new data used to extend the original results of this paper and places a copy in `data/`
 4. `04_clean_new_data.sh` cleans this data and saves the relevant dataframe(s) in `data/new_data_clean.Rdata`
 5. `05_final_report.Rmd` analysis both the original and new data to replicate and extend the results of the original paper, and produces the final report `05_final_report.pdf`
+6. `nodeFeatures.py` processes raw data and computes feature sets
+7. `getPageID.py` scrapes out all Wikipedia page ids associated with a request for adminship
+8. `getEdgelist.py` scrapes out all votes for a specific request for adminship and outputs edgelist

 ----

-# Instructions
+# Final Report Instructions

 Running `make scripts` runs `01_get_original_data.sh`, `02_clean_original_data.sh`, `03_get_new_data.sh`, and `04_clean_new_data.sh`.
-This downloads the original data sets and removes unnecessary comments from.
-We then process the data with several python scripts.
-Each python scripts takes a substantive amount of time to run, because we specifically calculate the embeddedness of each node in each graph studied.
-For this reason, we ran our scripts locally and uploaded the resulting outputs as CSV files in the data directory.
-We process these CSV files in our R analysis.
-Readers can examine the original data after frunning `make scripts`.
+This downloads the original data sets from SNAP and removes unnecessary comments from them.
+We then process and compute model features using the `nodeFeatures.py` file, and scrape new Wikipedia data using the `getPageID.py` and `getEdgelist.py` files.
+Note all of these files extended amount of time, as some of the model features neccesitate common neighbors for every edge across the entire domain and web scraping involves a large number of requests to Wikipedia's servers.
+For this reason, we ran these scripts locally and uploaded the resulting outputs as CSV files in the data directory.
+We process these CSV files in our .Rmd file and final report.
+Readers can examine the original data after running `make scripts`.
 Running `make clean` deletes all downloaded data from the `data` subdirectory.

-Running `make all` should produce a rendered HTML file of our analysis, code, and results.
-Note that this process takes a very long time.
+Running `make all` should produce a rendered PDF file of our analysis, code, and results.

 Downloading new Wikipedia data and generating the features for the machine learning model requires the following package installations: